ivandj0h/auction-app/README.md

 ### Usage

-To use the application you have to register first, then you can login to the application and start creating auctions and bidding on them.
+To use the application you have to `register` first, then you can `log in` to the application and start creating auctions and bidding on them.

 ### Screenshot